aipartnerup/aipartnerupflow/docs/api/http.md

 - Webhook failures are logged but do not affect task execution

 **Notes:**
-- The method executes the entire task tree starting from the specified task
-- If the task has a parent, the root task is found and the entire tree is executed
+- **Root task execution**: If `task_id` refers to a root task, the entire task tree is executed.
+- **Child task execution**: If `task_id` refers to a child task, the method automatically collects all dependencies (including transitive dependencies) and executes only the required subtree containing the task and its dependencies.
 - Task execution is asynchronous - the method returns immediately after starting execution
+- The unified execution logic ensures consistent behavior across A2A Protocol and JSON-RPC endpoints
 - Use `tasks.running.status` to check execution progress
 - Use `use_streaming=true` to receive real-time progress updates via Server-Sent Events (SSE) - the response will be a streaming response instead of JSON
 - The SSE stream includes the initial JSON-RPC response as the first event, followed by real-time progress updates